Azure/azure-sdk-for-python/doc/deprecation_process_new.md

 # Step 4: Trigger a release

 A release here is the same as usual, triggering the release pipeline of your SDK.
 This release DOES NOT need to be done during during release week and can be done any time.
-Note that you will need to pass in BUILD_INACTIVE=true to variables when triggering the pipeline.
-To do this:

-- As per usual, under the build pipeline for your package, click 'Run pipeline'.
-- Click on 'Variables' under 'Advanced options'.
-- Then 'Add variable'.
-- Pass `BUILD_INACTIVE` to 'Name' and `true` to 'Value', and 'Create'.
-- Then, 'Run' the pipeline.

-More information on why this is done is in the [More details - Why set BUILD_INACTIVE?](TODO) section at the bottom of the page.

-More instructions on general release can be found at: https://aka.ms/azsdk/release-checklist
+More instructions on release can be found at: https://aka.ms/azsdk/release-checklist

 ## Post-Release